gloewing/fastFMM/README.md

 ## Dataset Links

-The example data set is available in the 'vignettes' folder under the name of 'time_series.csv'.
+The example data set is available in the 'vignettes' folder under the name 'time_series.csv'.